cedrickring/reactor-mongodb/README.md

 //in Kotlin we have some useful methods to avoid usage of T::class.java val collection = client.collection<Type>("<name>")

-//to find documents of a specific type val find: Flux<Type> = collection.findWithType<Type>(Filters.eq("my", "filter"))
+//find documents of a specific type val find: Flux<Type> = collection.findWithType<Type>(Filters.eq("my", "filter"))

-//or without a type
+//or without a specified type
 val find: Flux<Document> = collection.find(...)

 //then just subscribe to it